InCogNiTo124/personal-blog/posts/the_c_method.md

 ```math
 c_{n+1} \leftarrow c_n - \frac{\frac{\partial E}{\partial c}}{\frac{\partial^2 E}{\partial c^2}}
 ```
 which works for any starting value $`c_0`$.
 This procedure is repeated until a satisfactory level of precision is reached.
 The resulting shape parameter $`c`$ is then fed into the equation above to get the knee point.
-Optionally, one can also calculate which of the input x's is the closest to the theoretical knee and denote that particular x as a kne.
+Optionally, one can also calculate which of the input $`x_i`$'s is the closest to the theoretical knee and denote that particular $`x_i`$ as a knee.

 ## What's next?
 - I would be most happy if I found that $`f'(x)`$ could be written in terms of $`f(x)`$ or $`f''(x)`$ could be written in terms of $`f'(x)`$ in a nice manner (just like the derivative of a sigmoid).
 However, I am not _that_ good in algebra.
 - Efficient implementation.
 Currenctly it's implemented as a brain-dead _verbatim_ implementation using only numpy.
 I'm even calling other functions to calculate the derivatives, which turned out to be rather slow.
 If I ever accomplished the point above, this would easily follow.
 - Sometimes, the graphs which are in need of the knee/elbow search do not behave like $`1-\frac1x`$ but more like $`1-\frac1{x^2}`$ or $`1-\frac1{\sqrt{x}}`$.
 It would be great to investigate such possibilities and allow for one more shape parameter.

+Thank you for your time and until next time,
+Marijan Smetko
+QED

+[^1]: However it should be emphasised that this was only possible because the degree of the denominator was 1.
+Future generalizations which would allow for a different exponent

+[^2]: Mathematicians probably hate me right now.